-This wall, photographed straight-on, shows extreme distortion.
-Interestingly, if you curve an image like this into a semicircle and place one eye at the center (replicating the positions of the aperture and paper/film when in the camera), the distortion disappears.
+This flat wall, photographed straight-on, shows extreme distortion.
+Interestingly, if you curve this print into a semicircle and place one eye at the center (replicating the positions of the aperture and film when in the camera), the distortion disappears.